KPerrelet/Green_Roof_eDNA/README.md

 Rows = taxa, columns = phylogeny and mobility mode.

-Raw sequences for the data generated in this study will be uploaded on the European Nucleotide Archive upon acceptance.
+Raw sequences for the data generated in this study are available on European Nucleotide Archive under project accession PRJEB94011.

 *****************************************************